glenlakehoa/judicial-declaration/spallone/README.md

 ## Background

-This is transcription of the judicial declaration in the case 2019-CP-42-03679, Glenlake Upstate Homeowners Association, Inc., Plaintiff, v. a homeowner, regarding their denial to pay HOA dues.
-Their reasoning was that, due to the annexation issue in the HOA documents, they were not legally bound to pay the dues or even be a part of the Associaton.
-Names and identifying information were removed from this document but are part of the Court records.
+This is transcription of the judicial declaration in the case 2019-CP-42-03679, Glenlake Upstate Homeowners Association, Inc., Plaintiff, v.
+Spallone, regarding their denial to pay HOA dues.
+The homeowners's reasoning was that, due to the annexation issue in the HOA documents, they were not legally bound to pay the dues or even be a part of the Associaton.

 ## Outcome